marsbible/file-group-nginx-module/README.md

 ```

 # Limitations
-  This module is highly rely on Linux and doesn't have a plan to support other platforms.
+  This module highly rely on Linux and doesn't have a plan to support other platforms.

   This module only support multi-process mode of nginx, doesn't support multi-thread.

   The module has a patch to add init_master callback, though it's simple and has no sideeffect to other functions,
   it should be noticed.